hobbyquaker/mqttpc/README.md

 #### pc/set/&lt;process_name&gt;/signal

-Send a signal to the process (Payload should be a string containing the signal name, e.g. "SIGHUP")
+Send a signal to the process (payload should be a string containing the signal name, e.g. "SIGHUP")

 ## License